davidebruzzo/ResTrack/README.md

 First assignment
 ================================
 I'm Davide Bruzzo and this is my solution for the first Reasearch Track I first assignment.
+The request of the assignment was to write a python script for achieving this robot’s behaviour:

+- constantly drive the robot around the circuit in the counter-clockwise direction
+- avoid touching the golden boxes
+- when the robot is close to a silver box, it should grab it, and move it behind itself

 # Table of contents
 ****************************